engn1931z/rpiSetupHistory/README.md

 11. Setup basic (**unencrypted**) VNC - Virtual Network Connection [following subset of instructions here](https://www.raspberrypi.org/documentation/remote-access/vnc/)

-   a.
-Install and launch tightvnc on RPi from terminal:
+   + Install and launch tightvnc on RPi from terminal:

 ```
 sudo apt-get install tightvncserver
 vncserver  :1 -geometry 1920x1080 -depth 24
 ```
      - **When setting up tightvnc, choose a password that is distinct from your RPi login.**
-  b.
-Install and launch Real VNC's Chrome App [link here](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla) on your personal computer.
+  + Install and launch Real VNC's Chrome App [link here](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla) on your personal computer.
-  c.
-Connect to your RPi by entering IP address (from Step 9) followed by `:` and the port number for tightvnc (usually `1`).
+  + Connect to your RPi by entering IP address (from Step 9) followed by `:` and the port number for tightvnc (usually `1`).
     - For example, if IP address is `172.18.24.24` and the vnc is on port `1`, then you should use `172.18.24.24:1`
     - Login with your vnc password (see step 11.i above).